timb-machine-mirrors/pfuntner-toys/doc/gitstatus.md

 |  `-u`, et al  | Untracked files | Report on untracked files. |

 #### Arguments
 Zero or more arguments may follow any options (if there are any).
-These are passed directly to `git status`.
+These are passed directly to `git status` to change the scope of files being considered.

 ## Examples